Smokehouse Baffles

 Collander

 The photo shows a very functional although not a typical baffle.
 This stainless steel enclosure with hundreds of holes creates a formidable safety screen for any possible flames from below.
-The smoker has also a separate fire pit that is connected by a 6" steel pipe.
-Its outlet is visible under gas burner that is used for cooking only.
+The smoker also has a separate fire pit that is connected by a 6" steel pipe.
+The pipe's outlet is visible under the propane gas burner.

 Available from Amazon